School transport during coronavirus

 - washes or sanitises their hands before and after their journey.

-- follows seating arrangements so that the bus is filled from the back to the front in the mornings and, on the return journey from school, each student returns to the same seat that they used in the morning.
-Where students are travelling on a Council-provided school bus with students from more than one school, students are requested to sit with their school and follow any additional instructions provided by the school on seating to support school bubbles.
+- where students are travelling on a Council-provided school bus with students from more than one school, students are requested to sit with their school and follow any additional instructions provided by the school on seating to support school bubbles.

 - does not leave rubbish on school transport.